timsbootcamp/third-party-api-work-day-scheduler/README.md

 ## Installation

-The GitHub repository for my Web API : Code Quiz can be found at: https://github.com/timsbootcamp/third-party-api-work-day-scheduler
+The GitHub repository for my Third-Party APIs: Work Day Scheduler can be found at: https://github.com/timsbootcamp/third-party-api-work-day-scheduler

 The source code can be cloned from the above link.